Buniga Batwa Forest Trail

 Guests walk an hour to a Batwa-enacted settlement.
 Here, they'll observe how the women prepare, cook and serve a meal.
 They'll engage with medicine men, learn about the lush forest flora's medicinal properties, and hear ancient legends and traditional songs.
 They'll learn about the Batwa's fascinating way of life, from religion to their food gathering and hunting techniques, and how they made fires from rubbing sticks.

 The Buniga Forest Walk provides the means for the Batwa to preserve and earn an income from their culture and heritage.
 The forest walk is a source of employment for the Batwa guides with employment and enable women sell their crafts to the visitors.

-The Buniga pocket forest is rich with diversity floral; within the forest you will encounter indigenous plant species with medicinal benefits to the Batwa and the local community such as the Giant lobelias and tree ferns and species like Syzygium which provide food to Chimpanzees.
+Prepare to be amazed by the rich diversity of flora and fauna in the Buniga pocket forest.
+This lush forest is home to many indigenous plant species with medicinal benefits to both the Batwa and local community, such as the Giant lobelias, tree ferns, and Syzygium, which provide food to Chimpanzees.

-The Buniga forest is often visited by birder for its diverse bird life, with over 100 species of birds identified within and near to the forest.
-The trail within the Buniga Forest allows visitors the chance to sit and listen to the birds.
-The forest is also habitat for many mammals species to include;- Duikers, primates like the Black and white colobus monkeys and Chimpanzees.
+Birding enthusiasts will also delight in the diverse birdlife of the Buniga forest, with over 100 species of birds identified within and near to the forest.
+The forest trail allows visitors to sit and listen to the beautiful songs of these feathered friends.
+And that's not all – the forest is also a habitat for many mammal species, including Duikers, Black and white colobus monkeys, and Chimpanzees.

-70% of the fee you pay for the experience goes to NCCDF which employs your guides and operates local community conservation and development projects.
-The remaining 30% goes to the Kisoro Local Government which owns Buniga Forest.
+By visiting the Buniga forest, you're experiencing its beauty and contributing to important conservation and development projects in the local community.
+70% of the fee you pay for the experience goes to NCCDF, which employs your guides and operates local community conservation and development projects.
+The remaining 30% goes to the Kisoro Local Government, which owns the Buniga Forest.